STSWENG-T1-AY2122-AWS-CodeBuild/powerzone-inventory/README.md

 ## Entity Relationship Diagram

-The entity relationship diagram to illustrate the schemas can be viewed [INSERT ERD HERE].
+The entity relationship diagram to illustrate the schemas can be viewed here [INSERT ERD HERE].

 ## Running the Application